Brushless Motors

 For low-speed products, the use of an encoder is recommended for feedback rather than Hall sensors.
 The number of counts per revolution for the Hall sensor can only be as large as the number of poles multiplied by the number of Hall Sensors.
 When operating the brushless motor, the BLDC controller can utilize the higher count to its advantage.
 The brushless controller can utilize the additional CPR data at its disposal for more precise velocity control.
 The higher the resolution of the encoder, the more fine the control over the motor will be.
 Although encoders are more expensive than Hall sensors, the precise level of control still comes at a lower cost than alternate technologies such as AC motors, Servo motors, or Synchronous motors.

 Hall Sensors create feedback when rotating the brushless DC motor's sequentially energized stator windings.
 In order to understand the next winding that would need to be energized in the proper sequence, the controller needs to know the rotor position.
 The rotor position is sensed by the Hall sensors embedded in the back end cap of the BLDC motor's housing.
 Brushless DC motors utilize three Hall sensors, which are divided by either 60° or 120°.
 Each Hall sensor is typically mounted on a PC board and fastened to the back end cap on the non-driving end of the brushless DC motor.
-Hall sensors sense either the rotor magnet or external magnet placed in the back of the shaft, and send off a signal signifying whether or not a North or South Pole passes the censors.
+Hall sensors sense either the rotor magnet or external magnet placed in the back of the shaft, and send off a signal signifying whether or not a North or South Pole passes the sensors.
 Using each signal from the sensors, the controller can easily maintain the motor's velocity.

 The key difference between brushless motors and their predecessors is the process of commutation.
 Newer brushless DC motors are commutated electrically using Hall elements, counter EMF counter, or encoder feedback.
 BLDC motors are very useful and cost-effective both in design and construction, however there are some factors which can negatively affect the life expectancy of the motor:

-Key Points to Remember -
+Key Points to Remember:

 Bearing failure and lack of lubrication are major factors when it comes to brushless DC motors failing.
 As a result, manufacturers now use industrial grade components which results in some brushless electric motors with lifetimes in excess of 20,000 hours or more!
 Integrated into these brushless DC motors are permanently lubricated ball bearings that use special grease, thus eliminating the need for re-lubrication.